 Civil Air Patrol Maryland Wing

-Encampment is one of the most important and memorable activities experienced throughout a cadet's time in Civil Air Patrol.
+Encampment is one of the most important and memorable activities experienced by a cadet during their time in Civil Air Patrol.
 Encampments are typically held over a period of 6-7 days at numerous locations/dates across the country.
 Though cadets have the ability to attend any encampment throughout the year, the vast majority of our cadets attend the Tri-Wing Encampment.

 The Tri-Wing Encampment serves members from the Maryland, National Capitol, and Delaware Wings and is held during the summer of each year.
 Throughout the week, cadets receive instruction on and participate in activities that fall within four majors categories - leadership, aerospace, fitness, and character development.
 In addition, cadets have the ability to experience a number of unique opportunities including orientation flights in military aircraft, obstacle courses, weapon simulators, rappelling, and emergency services training.